rynwng/42-piscine/rush00/README.md

 rush03.c contains the core function that creates the rectangle, with the 'A', 'B', 'C', and ' ' characters as specified in the specs for the group project.

+To compile code, use the following command line (replace 'X' with the number desired): "gcc -Wall -Wextra -Werror main.c ft_putchar.c rush0X.c".
+Then use "./a.out" to execute!

 UPDATE: Added rush00.c, rush01.c, rush02.c, and rush04.c.